 “Actually it did change.”
 The young man’s brow furrowed as he recollected.
 “I kinda went from thinking of him as this mean old dad who was forcing me to do work and threatening to take away my allowance and shit to thinking more about how I grew up with this terrible person who probably kept me from being… something better, you know?”

-Kenshin had a feeling he could guess at the origin of this change in attitude.
-It was a stroke of luck Sanosuke had run into someone that could make that change in him when he had.
+Kenshin had a feeling he could guess at the origin of this alteration in attitude.
+It was a stroke of luck Sanosuke had run into someone that could cause that revolution in him when he had.
 Really, it was a stroke of luck that laziness and thoughtlessness were (to all appearances) the worst of Sanosuke’s bad traits, given the circumstances of his upbringing.

 “But, yeah, as far as wanting to get back at my dad for whatever I was mad at him for?
 That didn’t change.”